 In some ways, the cottage industry of conspiracy merchandise, especially QAnon merchandise, “cuts right to the heart” of this issue, Mattheis says.
 A mask with a white rabbit on it or “#savethechildren” doesn’t, on face value, contain harmful material.
 But it is still a message.

 They are an invitation into the wider world of conspiracy, swaddled in attractive wrapping paper.

-QAnon is especially adept at using that wrapping paper to coat their message.
-Mattheis points to the QAnon-linked hashtag #savethechildren: “If someone says well, we have to save the children, what’s your response?”
+QAnon is especially adept at using such wrapping paper to sugarcoat their conspiracy.
+Mattheis points to the QAnon-linked hashtag #savethechildren: “If someone says, well, we have to save the children, what’s your response?”

 “It's an effective co-opting of a non-offensive narrative.”

-Like #savethechildren itself, merchandise bearing these slogans also seems to occupy a strange in-between zone.
-It’s not strictly misinformation, but it also contains a message, says Dauber, albeit a different one.
-This message is dangerous in its own, slippery way: How out there can a message really be, if it's on a T-shirt?
+Like #savethechildren itself, merchandise bearing these slogans also seems to occupy a strange in between zone.
+It’s not strictly misinformation, but it also contains a coded message, says Dauber, albeit a different one.
+This message is dangerous in its own slippery way: How out there can an idea really be if it's on a T-shirt?

 And if you’re considering a detour into the world beyond the rabbit hole, there are a host of sellers betting you might want a souvenir.

 “[Merchandise] isn't sufficient to radicalize someone into membership,” Dauber says.
 “But it could be sufficient to convince them that there's nothing wrong with membership.”